mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ## Parameters

+### `user`

+Username used by the monitor to connect to the backend servers.
+If a server defines the `monitoruser` parameter, that value will be used instead of the default `user` of the monitor.

+### `password`

+Password for the user defined with the `user` parameter.
+If a server defines the `monitorpw` parameter, that value will be used instead of the default `password` of the monitor.

 ### `monitor_interval`

 This is the time the monitor waits between each cycle of monitoring.
 The default value of 10000 milliseconds (10 seconds) should be lowered if you want a faster response to changes in the server states.
 The value is defined in milliseconds and the smallest possible value is 100 milliseconds.